isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 Jacks demonstrates new skills, allows Snap to practice the skills, and praises Snap when she does well.
 Jacks shows Snap how to feed baby possums, but the first time Snap feeds the possums, she feels that her form may not be correct.
-Jacks assures Snap: “I watched you feed the others.
-You did a fine job.
+Jacks assures Snap: “I watched you...You did a fine job.
 Believe me, I’d tell ya if ya didn’t” (p.
 59).
 Jacks lets Snap know that she does pay close attention to Snap’s work.
 Jacks gives Snap her approval, and stresses that Snap can expect a correction if she does something wrong.
 Jacks gives Snap